nathanpitman/charge_enforce_minimum.ext.ee_addon/README.md

 # charge_enforce_minimum.ext.ee_addon

-Works with the Squarebit Charge Module to enforce a minimum charge amount as specified by the min_donation var on line 89.
+Works with the [Squarebit Charge Add-on](http://squarebit.co.uk/software/expressionengine/charge/) to enforce a minimum charge amount as specified by the min_donation var on line 89.